thekodeking/thekodeking/README.md

-Hi 👋 My name is KodeLogger
+Hi 👋 My name is KodeKing
 ===========================

 A die-hard programmer, and software designer dedicating his time and skills to helping people to develop the civilization.
 He started his programming journey in 2018 with C++ 98, since then programming has always been fun and exciting for him.